cits5501/cits5501.github.io/assets/lectures/lect09--verification.md

 -   Multiple "ensures" specifications can be added
--   "ensures" specifications can make use of the ususal logical connectives (e.g. "`&&`", "`||`")
+-   "ensures" specifications can make use of the usual logical connectives (e.g. "`&&`", "`||`")
 -   The suggested style is for distinct "properties" to be given their own "ensures" specification